Italy vote may bring opposite of what country needs

 ROME Silvio Berlusconi's resurgence and the rise of a foul-mouthed populist comedian have thrown Italy's weekend election wide open, with deep uncertainty over whether the poll can produce the strong government the country needs.

-Some analysts say his could be the third-biggest single party in the February 24-25 vote with around 20 percent support, ahead of Berlusconi's People of Freedom (PDL).
+Some analysts say his could be the third biggest single party in the February 23-24 vote with around 20 percent support, ahead of Berlusconi's People of Freedom (PDL).

 Berlusconi, 76, spent most of 2012 in the shadows - undermined by a lurid sex scandal - after he was ignominiously bundled out of power and replaced by technocrat Mario Monti in November 2011 as Italy faced a grave debt crisis.